Who Framed Roger Rabbit: Music

 Regular Zemeckis collaborator Alan Silvestri composed the film score, performed by the London Symphony Orchestra (LSO) under the direction of Silvestri.
 Zemeckis joked that "the British [musicians] could not keep up with Silvestri's jazz tempo".
-The performances of the music themes written for Jessica Rabbit were entirely improvised by the LSO.
+The performances of the music themes written for Jessica Rabbit were entirely improvised by a jazz combo performing with the LSO.
 The work of American composer Carl Stalling heavily influenced Silvestri's work on Who Framed Roger Rabbit.
 The film's soundtrack was originally released by Buena Vista Records on June 22, 1988, and reissued on CD on April 16, 2002.

 On January 23, 2018, Intrada Records released a three-CD set with the complete score, alternates, and a remastered version of the original 1988 album, plus music from three Roger Rabbit short films, composed and conducted by Bruce Broughton and James Horner.
-Mondo Records and Walt Disney Records reissued the original 1998 album on vinyl on September 17, 2021.
+Mondo Records and Walt Disney Records reissued the original 1988 album on vinyl on September 17, 2021.

 The film features performances of "Hungarian Rhapsody" (Tony Anselmo and Mel Blanc), "Why Don't You Do Right?"
 (Amy Irving), "The Merry-Go-Round Broke Down" (Charles Fleischer), and "Smile, Darn Ya, Smile!"
-(Toon Chorus).
+(Toon Chorus; the film's animators).

 Release

-Michael Eisner, then-CEO, and Roy E. Disney who was the vice chairman of The Walt Disney Company, felt the film was too risqué with adult themes and sexual references.
+Michael Eisner, then-CEO, and Roy E. Disney, who was the vice chairman of The Walt Disney Company, felt the film was too risqué with adult themes and sexual references.
 Eisner and Zemeckis disagreed over various elements of it but since Zemeckis had final cut privilege, he refused to make alterations.
-Roy E. Disney, head of Feature Animation along with studio chief Jeffrey Katzenberg, felt it was appropriate to release the film under the studio's adult-orientated Touchstone Pictures banner instead of the flagship Walt Disney Pictures banner.
+Roy E. Disney, head of Walt Disney Feature Animation along with studio chief Jeffrey Katzenberg, felt it was appropriate to release the film under the studio's adult-oriented Touchstone Pictures banner instead of the flagship Walt Disney Pictures banner.

 Box office

-The film opened in the United States on June 22, 1988, grossing $11,226,239 in 1,045 theaters during its opening weekend; it was in first place at the US box office.
+The film opened in the United States on June 22, 1988, grossing $11.2 million in 1,045 theaters during its opening weekend; it was in first place at the US box office.
 It was Disney's biggest opening weekend ever at the time of its release.
-It went on to gross $154,112,492 in the United States and Canada and $197,387,508 internationally, coming to a worldwide total of $351,500,000.
+It went on to gross $154.1 million in the United States and Canada and $197.4 million internationally, coming to a worldwide total of $351.5 million.
 At the time of release, it was the 20th-highest-grossing film of all time.
 It was also the second-highest-grossing film of 1988, behind only Rain Man.
 In the United Kingdom, the film also set a record opening for a Disney film.